Matthew-Allman/Compare_Cylinders/README.md

 ## Continuous Execution
 The program allows users to perform multiple calculations on the same or different cylinders without having to restart the program.

-##Sentinel Value
+## Sentinel Value
 The sentinel value is a special value that the user can enter to exit the program.
-The default sentinel value is -1, but the user can change it by modifying the SENTINEL constant in the program.
+The default sentinel value is 3.